gsa-oes/office-of-evaluation-sciences/_projects/1716-Increasing-Student-FAFSA-Renewal-Rates.md

 ## What was the program change?

-The office of Federal Student Aid sent several versions of emails to students who had filed a FAFSA the previous year, encouraging them to renew the FAFSA for the upcoming academic year.
+The office of Federal Student Aid sent several versions of emails to students who had filed a FAFSA the previous year, encouraging them to submit a renewal FAFSA for the upcoming academic year.

 ## How did the evaluation work?